dhananjay-pareek/GMS/README.md

 # GMAP Scraper

+> ✅ **Repository synced on March 30, 2026** - All files updated from source repository

 A powerful and open-source Google Maps scraper for extracting business data at scale.
 Available as CLI, Web UI, REST API.

 ## Why Use This Scraper?